Vyral/betsy-birdsong/_posts/2020-02-14-ideas-on-how-to-save-for-a-down-payment.md

 **4\.
 Drop your gym membership.** If you’re a faithful gym-goer, then this point isn’t for you.
 This one is directed at those who have memberships but seldom take advantage of them.&nbsp;

 **5\.
 Sell items.** Do you just have a ton of stuff?
-If you’re being brutally honest, how much of it could you part ways with?
+If you’re being brutally honest, how much of it could you eliminate?
 Maybe it’s time to unload some of it and get some money back in the process.&nbsp;

 **6\.
 Downsize where you’re living.** If you won’t be buying a home for another year or so, evaluate where you currently live.
 Maybe there is a less expensive temporary housing option for you.
-Don’t throw away more money in rent than you have to.&nbsp;
+Don’t throw away more money in rent than necessary.

 **7\.
-Get a sidegig.** Getting a second job may be the quickest, simplest way to earn extra money.
-You don’t have to do it forever—just leading up to house purchase.&nbsp;
+Get a second job.** Getting a second job may be the quickest, simplest way to earn extra money.
+You don’t have to do it forever—just leading up to the house purchase.&nbsp;

 **8\.
 Open a high-yield savings account.** These aren’t something you can get by walking into your local bank branch.
 You’ll need to investigate online where you can open up one of these accounts to earn a little bit more than your average savings account.&nbsp;